Life Vibes: Health benefits of massage therapy

 This week on “Life Vibes” I sat down with Amber Peterson, owner of Zen Spa in Stephenville, Texas to discuss the widespread health benefits of massage therapy.
 Peterson has been a massage therapist for 15 years, receiving her massage license from Wellness Skills in Dallas, Texas.
 She is also a certified massage instructor and practices many types of massage including:

-- Swedish – gentle and relaxing, a great option for someone who has never received a massage before
+- A Swedish – gentle and relaxing, a great option for someone who has never received a massage before

 - Ashiatsu – oriental bar therapy foot massage

 Massage therapy is a technique used by skilled professionals to treat physical ailments, internal discomforts and even emotional issues.
 The benefits of massage are not limited to sore muscles and back pain, but also a great way to reduce stress, migraines and even ease depression & anxiety.
+Before giving this a go, you may want to learn more about managing the symptoms of back pain with the use of cannabis and CBD products.
+The more you know, the better, especially as your health should be your top priority.

 “When I first started, massage wasn’t even considered a health care alternative.
-Chiropractors didn’t even really believe we could do much good, and now it’s hard to find a chiropractor without a massage therapist,” said Peterson.
+Chiropractors didn’t even really believe we could do much good, and now it’s hard to find a chiropractor without a massage therapist,£ said Peterson.

 Peterson opened Zen Spa this past February offering a variety of massage options, manicures/pedicures, body waxing, custom spray tanning, and skin care treatments.